 Plantar dyshidrosis: treatment according to DermaClub

-The cause of this frequent misdiagnosis is the general lack of understanding of nail mycoses.
-In addition, some species of fungi found in the toenails do not cause any disorders and are not the cause of the nail pathology, so do not respond when treated with antifungals.
+The reasons for these misdiagnoses lie in a poor understanding of the clinical presentation of nail fungal infections and in the fact that certain species of fungi can be found in toenails which, however, do not cause any symptoms and are not the cause of the nail condition; consequently, they do not respond to treatment with antifungals.

 Onychomycosis describes a nail that has been invaded by fungal elements

-Classifying fungal elements is complex and, even today, there are no definitive classifications.
-However, in dermatology, fungi fall into one of three categories: Dermatophytes are keratinophilic fungi because they feed on keratin, which is the main protein of the stratum corneum, hair and nails.
+Dermatophytes are fungi known as keratinophilic fungi because they feed on keratin, which is the main protein in the stratum corneum, hair and nails.

 Various forms of onychomycosis